ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 contributor a single numeric target variable within the dataset for multiple periods simultaneously.
 It uses the relationship between the target variable of interest and a predictive value and/or auxiliary variable to inform the imputed value.
-Dueto its robust nature, it does not use any form of trimming or outliering.
+Due to its robust nature, it does not use any form of trimming or outliering.

 As imputation can be carried out for multiple periods simultaneously, the